Hofls/useful-info/cookbooks/project-review.md

     * Run locally - fast, without plugins/tests
     * Build - slow, with all the plugins and tests.
 * Hot-swap (code reloading) should be present
-* Linter and code formatter should be present
+* Linter and code formatter
+* Static code analyzer
 * Code that is executed on the frontend should be minifed and obfuscated
 * All errors should be logged, possibly with user ID
 * Expected dependencies (or their alternatives): lombok, mapstruct, mockito, h2db, spring-boot-starter-test